Meta Platforms: Lobbying

 In 2020, Facebook, Inc. spent $19.7 million on lobbying, hiring 79 lobbyists.
 In 2019, it had spent $16.7 million on lobbying and had a team of 71 lobbyists, up from $12.6 million and 51 lobbyists in 2018.
 Facebook was the largest spender of lobbying money among the Big Tech companies in 2020.
 The lobbying team includes top congressional aide John Branscome, who was hired in September 2021, to help the company fend off threats from Democratic lawmakers and the Biden administration.

 In December 2024, Meta donated $1 million to the inauguration fund for then-President-elect Donald Trump.

-In 2025, Meta was listed among the donors funding the construction of the White House State Ballroom.
+In 2025, Meta was listed among the donors who funded the White House's East Wing demolition and planned building of a ballroom.